 The Church and the Classical Tradition

 If studying ecclesiastical tradition is to be worthwhile, a sound knowledge of Latin and Greek is absolutely indispensable.
 The lack of it bars access to the sources of ecclesiastical tradition.
-It is only with the help of these languages that it will also be possible to rediscover in our day the experience of life and faith that the Church has accumulated in 2000 years of existence under the guidance of the Holy Spirit.--Pope John Paul II, Message for the 50th Anniversary of the Pontifical Committee for Historical Sciences, 16 April 2004
+It is only with the help of these languages that it will also be possible to rediscover in our day the experience of life and faith that the Church has accumulated in 2000 years of existence under the guidance of the Holy Spirit.--Saint John Paul II, Message for the 50th Anniversary of the Pontifical Committee for Historical Sciences, 16 April 2004

 The Department of Greek and Latin has formed an integral part of CUA's intellectual and spiritual mission from the university's earliest days, in significant part because the languages the department studies and teaches are central to the traditions of the Roman Catholic Church.

 The Church discusses classical, late antique, and medieval texts in Latin and Greek in a variety of different contexts, and offers highly positive views on the study of the ancient languages as employed by both classical and postclassical authors.

 - Veterum Sapientia, Apostolic Constitution on Latin as the Official Language of the Church (Pope Saint John XXIII, February 22, 1962)--in Latin

 - Text of the Motu Proprio of Pope Bendict XVI, "Latina Lingua," on the founding of the Pontifical Academy for Latin to further the study of the language--in Latin